Rocky Linux is the Trusted Successor to CentOS

 100% Open Source

 Rocky Linux is fully customizable.
-You have full access to Rocky’s source code so that you can view, modify, and improve upon it according to your unique needs.
+You have full access to Rocky’s source code so you can view, modify, and improve upon it according to your unique needs.

 Rocky Linux Adoption